 No matter how many times you’ve done it, presenting in front of peers, clients, colleagues, or strangers is challenging, nerve-wracking, and stressful.
 Especially if you’ve been tasked with delivering a persuasive presentation.

-As someone who has delivered a number of conference talks and webinars over the past few years, I know how impossible it can feel to put together a presentation that clearly conveys your content while also being persuasive and engaging.
+As someone who has delivered a number of conference talks, calls and webinars over the past few years, I know how impossible it can feel to put together a presentation that clearly conveys your content while also being persuasive and engaging.

 But what I’ve learned from making and giving persuasive presentations is that there are a few things that always get great reactions from the audience.